 Chronic pain can cause some sexual problems.
 When you are in pain, the last thing you probably want to do is be intimate with your partner.

-Chronic pain is complex, and there are no easy answers.
+Chronic pain is complex, and there are times when there are no easy answers.

 Click the link for a description of this week's show and a link to the podcast from: